geerlingguy/raspberry-pi-pcie-devices/_hats/pineboards-hatdrive-top.md

 dtparam=pciex1_gen=3
 ```

-PineberryPi is currently testing a number of SSDs in this HAT and their Bottom-oriented 2280-size board, so visit their website for more info.
+Pineboards is currently testing a number of SSDs in this HAT and their Bottom-oriented 2280-size board, so visit their website for more info.

 This 'Top' version of the board has a special power monitoring circuit available to the Pi, and if there are any more details on how to access that measurement, I will post it here.
-Follow Pineberry Pi for more details in the mean time!
+Follow Pineboards for more details in the mean time!